oit-ipbl/portal/setup/python+vscode.md

   ```
   - If it works normally, the webcam will start, and the shape of the hand will be recognized as shown below.<br>
     <image src="../image/hands.png" width="25%" height="25%">
+  - If you want to stop this program, press "Esc" key while the preview window is active.

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint(EXTENSIONS of VScode)
 - Execute "vscode.bat" file.